-The project will add new galleries for contemporary art and special exhibitions by excavating under the Museum's east terrace, to create a total of 8,000 m 2
+The project will add new galleries for contemporary art and special exhibitions by excavating under the Museum's east terrace, to create a total of 8,000 m 2of new space.

 The appointment adds to an ever-growing list of gallery work for Pritzker Prize winner Gehry, who has recently been asked to create a new contemporary art museum in Paris as well as a possible Guggenheim in Abu Dhabi.